Drennan

-Drennan is a surname alleged to be of multiple distinct origins.
-Variations of the name are found primarily in Ireland, Scotland, and the United States, however, Irish and Scottish families of this name may not necessarily be related.
-The surname is purportedly derived from the Gaelic Ó Droighneáin, Ó Draighnáin, or Ua Draighnen, meaning "descendant of Draighnen", or "descendant of blackthorn".
+Drennan is a surname of Irish origin.
+Variations of the name are found primarily in Ireland, Scotland, and the United States.
+The surname is purportedly derived from the Gaelic Ó Droighneáin, Ó Draighnáin, or Ua Draighnen, meaning 'descendant of Draighnen', or 'descendant of blackthorn'.
 Variant spellings include Drennen, Drenning, Drennon, Drinan, Drinnan, Drinnon, and Drynan.
 Thornton is another Anglicized surname from the same original Gaelic form.

 Background

 The Irish Uí Draighnáins, a descendant clan of the dynasty of Uí Maine, specifically claiming descent from the Síol Anmchadha branch, were chiefs of the country lying around Sliabh Eisi, on the borders of County Clare and Galway.
 They were formerly hereditary chief Brehons or judges of the principalities of Hy-Many and Hy-Fiachra Aidhne, in South Connacht, and had their chief residence at a place called Ard-na-Cno, in the parish of Killiny, and barony of Kiltartan, as we are informed in the Book of Lecan: "To the Aes Brengair belongs the stewardship of the arch-chief of Hy-Many, and it is the office of the Ui-Draighnen to distribute justice to the tribes."